macocu/American-British-variety-classifier/README.md

 * `lexicon.pickle`: pickled python dictionary with words and their variants,
 * `ABClf.py`: main and helper functions for preprocessing and classifying.

+Later a new file was added, `lexicon_balanced.pickle`.
+Balanced lexicon contains about the same amount of British and American (US) keywords, which can be more fair in some cases.

 ## Use

 Please refer to [`demo.ipynb`](demo.ipynb).